Metal Roof vs. Asphalt Shingles: Pros & ConsPublished on Wednesday April 15, 2020

 Whether you’re interested in the energy efficiency of a metal roof or the classic design of a shingle roof, trust Long Roofing for your roof replacement.
 We specialize in both metal and asphalt shingle roof replacements and use only the best products on the market.

-Call 866-270-7058 or visit us online to get a quote, schedule a free, in-home consultation or find answers to any of your roofing questions!
+Visit us online to get a quote, schedule a free, in-home consultation or find answers to any of your roofing questions!